 This is part four of a five-part series on energy and Thriving as an Empath.
 Did you miss any of the blogs?

 Read books, go to talks, find support groups, take action because you won’t feel better without doing the work.
 If you are someone who feels victimized by being an empath or constantly finds themselves in difficult to navigate situations, I strongly encourage you to find a mentor, healer, or guide.
 Someone who can provide compassionate accountability.
-Someone who can support your healing and someone who can help you learn to know yourself at a very deep level.
+Someone who can support your healing and help you learn to know yourself at a deep level.

 “So I am an empath, there is a reason I feel all these things, great, but now what?
 I am still struggling with feeling all that I am feeling, and knowing what I am knowing, is this just the way it is?
 Is there no hope of feeling ‘normal’ or at least in control of my emotions and life?”

 The Road to Authenticity